Monthly Updates for you!

 Happy April!
 Spring Break, Spring Weather, Springing into a longer school day, Springing into Poetry and so much more!

 April's reading and writing work is EXCITING!
 The students will spend time in school learning about and creating POETRY!
 This will be a great way to tap their individual creativity and allow self-expression with some writing freedom!
 Look for more information to follow!
-Poetry begins right after our Spring Break, as do our book club groups!
+Poetry begins right before our Spring Break, as do our book club groups!
 We will be making poetry books and having fun!

-In Social Studies, we will conclude our covered wagon project with a group sharing and then learn how our nation grew and spread with new ideas and inventions.
+In Social Studies, we will continue our covered wagon project and end with a group sharing and then learn how our nation grew and spread with new ideas and inventions.
 This growth led to struggle as Americans began to speak out against the evils of slavery, which was the nation’s worst evil.
 It would take a war to destroy this evil institution, and we will learn about those who struggled, fought, and triumphed.
 We learn from the past so that we do not take our freedoms for granted.

 We will be working with greater rigor and accountability as we work this third trimester!
 Hooray!
 We look forward to the hard work in school as we continue to prepare ourselves for Middle School.